Hart-House-Chess-Club/chesstools/README.md

 * [Chess Federation of Canada](https://chess.ca)
 * [lichess.org](https://lichess.org) for the usage of the Staunty chess set svgs.
+* [react-chessboard](https://github.com/Clariity/react-chessboard/) which has amazing chess integrations out of the box.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>